iapyeh/sshscript/learn-chap01.md

 print($.stdout)
 ```

-Or do some complex parsing on command’s output with Python
+You can also do complex parsing on command’s output with Python

 ```
 $.connect('yourname@host-a',password='password-a')